CowboyCollective/CowboyCollective.github.io/_posts/2019-12-02-03CowboyhatPack.md

 Oh Hi Howdy!

-I was watching this music video from Taylor Swift for the song "You Need to Calm Down."
-The song is a real banger, and I love the messaging in it, but something occurred to me...
+I was watching this music video from the Taylor Swift song *You Need to Calm Down.* The song is a real banger, and I love the messaging in it, but something occurred to me...
 There's hardly a cowboy in it!

 <iframe id="youtube" src="https://www.youtube.com/embed/Dkk9gvTmCXY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br>